 A stream flows down the immaculately manicured lawn to an enormous heated swimming pool, where you can laze away the day on cushioned loungers, in view of the gorgeous gardens and the smoking volcano.
 There's also a poolside pavilion serving lunch from 12 pm to 5 pm.

 There's no spa, but you can have massages and beauty treatments in your room daily from 10 am to 7 pm.
 Choose from therapeutic, deep tissue, hot stone or relaxing massages, but be sure to book ahead.

 Leave your mobile at home – it won’t work here anyway.
 Do bring outdoorsy gear though, whether horse riding, hiking or mountain biking is your bag, you can do it at San Antonio.

-Ground-floor suites are available to guests with small pets (less than 9lbs) in tow.
+Three ground-floor suites are available to guests with one small pet (less than 9lbs) in tow.
 Dogs must be kept on leads in all areas, and are not allowed in the pool or Jabalí Ranch area.
 Pets stay free, but there’s a charge if they need feeding.
 See more pet-friendly hotels in Colima.

 Thanks to its Goldsmith patronage, the Hacienda is big on sustainability and runs its own organic ranch – El Jabali – producing fruit, vegetables, cheese, coffee, meat and dairy produce.